Uglybeard/VirusTotalAPI/README.md

 When the analysis is complete, a ".txt" file named "VT_ReputationCheck.txt" will be generated containing the result of the analysis performed on all the entries entered.

-The result will be broken down by type, reporting the following entries: Domains, IP Addresses, Files, Suspicious/Malicious Summary, and Unknown.
+The result will be broken down by type, reporting the following entries: Domains, IP Addresses, Files, Suspicious/Malicious Summary and Unknown.

 - Domains: contains the report of antiviruses that have identified individual domains and/or Urls as malicious.
 - IP Addresses: contains the summary of antiviruses that identified individual IP addresses as malicious.